aydagonzalez/Spaceman-Game/README.md

 # Next Steps

+- Future enhancement 1 is to make the keyboard of correctly answered letters be disabled
-- Future enhancement is to make the spaceman part appear are the player incorrectly guesses the letter
+- Future enhancement 2 is to make a start menu explaining the game and telling them the them of the words